Why are we making changes? A Letter from the Executive Director

 (all-in-one for creating studies, recruiting, and payment)

-In other words, excluding participant payments per se, researchers running 100 participants a year can save almost $400 by using FindingFive.
-Large research labs can save almost $4,000 by using FindingFive.
+In other words, excluding participant payments per se, researchers running 100 participants a year can save almost $300 by using FindingFive.
+Large research labs can save over $3,000 by using FindingFive.
 We can offer these competitive prices because of our nonprofit nature – we are not seeking to maximize profit, but just enough revenue to keep operations going.